-Every mom wants her child to experience a rich, joyful life, and while you can help make this happen, your child will inevitably have hardships.
-There are times in which they must endure these hardships alone in order to build character.
+Every mom wants her child to experience a productive, joyful life, and while you can help make this happen, your child will inevitably have hardships.
+There are times in which they must endure these hardships alone to build character.
 As much as we wish we could make things easier for our children, we can’t.
 But, bullying is a whole different matter.

-However, there are times when a parent needs to step in; and if your child is currently experiencing bullying, that time is now.
+There are times when a parent needs to step in; and if your child is currently being bullied, that time is now.

 Bullying in The Modern Age

 Bullying used to be thought of as a rite-of-passage that most kids experience at some point during their childhood, but in recent years, the issue has received nationwide attention.

 There have been multiple cases of teenage suicide linked to bullying.
 Cyber harassment has brought the issue to an entirely new level offering abusers an easy way to harass their victims.

 Due to the worsening issue, many states now have laws against bullying.
 Harassing someone over the Internet or cyberbullying will no longer be tolerated, and if it can be proven, the offender will suffer legal consequences.